laurfb/LPRS/README.md

 <img width="1471" height="830" alt="lprs on the fly" src="https://github.com/user-attachments/assets/2c3fae93-2f12-4f89-94b2-40a1328c37a1" />

-# 🚀How to Install
+# 🚀How to Install/Test It

-The install is as simple as possible since 🔆LPRS™ Live Proxy Relay Server is a full containerized docker app:
+The install is as simple as possible since 🔆<b>LPRS™ Live Proxy Relay Server</b> is a full dockerized app:
 1. Download docker-compose.yml.
 2. Copy docker-compose.yml in any folder you want.
 3. Run in that folder (asuming you already have docker engine instaled):